 - Pregnancy and birth

 - Relationship issues

 Other areas of counselling I deal with

-I also offer a concessionary fee for counsellors in training of £30 per session.
+I have a limited number of reduced fee places available by discussion and offer a concessionary fee for counsellors in training of £30 per session.

-Payment for sessions is accepted by cash at the end of each session.
+Payment is accepted by cash at the end of each session or via direct bank transfer at the end of each month.
 Unfortunately I am unable to accept card payments.

-My practice is situated in Marsham Street, a quiet street in the centre of Maidstone, Kent.
-This is a few minutes from the main bus station and only a short walk from both Maidstone East and West train stations.
+My practice is situated in Marsham Street, a quiet street in the centre of Maidstone, Kent, which is a few minutes from the main bus station and only a short walk from both Maidstone East and West train stations.
 There is also plenty of reasonably priced parking very nearby.

 Maps & Directions